daminort/reagent-cli/README.md

 ```

 > **Note:** Due to **`reagent`** is still in development stage, there is no way to install it from `npm` registry.
-> For using it you can now clone this repository and create synbol link as shown below:
+> For using it you can now clone this repository and create virtual link as shown below:
 > ```shell
 > $ git clone https://github.com/daminort/reagent-cli.git
 > $ cd reagent-cli